netcinematics/AI_CONCEPTUALIZER_1/docs/OVERVIEW_INDEX.md

 Meaning, any mind that wants to know (or see) LLM CONCEPTS (exactified) - can access the concept as EASILY_DECIPHERABLE.

-#### "DECIPHERABILITY" another sibling (or cousin) to the MECHZ of ALPHABITZ_PRINCIPLES is easy or simplified DECIPHERABILITY.
+#### "DECIPHERABILITY" another sibling (or cousin) to the of "AXIOMATIC_PRINCIPLES" is easy or simplified DECIPHERABILITY.

 DECIPHERABILITY resolves significant fragilities in traditional language.
 Specifically, it enables CONCEPTUAL_ACCESSIBILITY.